Configuring a gMSA Account for Applications Manager's SQL Server Database

 • Now proceed with the installation window.

-• If the installation fails at DB Configuration step, open a command prompt and navigate to the <APM_HOME> directory.
+• If the installation fails at the DB Configuration step, open a command prompt and navigate to the <APM_HOME> directory.

 • Run the following command: